inspire-eu-validation/metadata/sds-interoperable/crs-http-uris.md

-# Coordinates Reference Systems HTTP URISs
+# Coordinates Reference Systems HTTP URIs

 **Purpose**: Test that the default coordinate reference systems use a correct identifier.